EionRobb/funyahoo-plusplus/README.md

 git clone https://github.com/EionRobb/funyahoo-plusplus.git && cd funyahoo-plusplus;
 make && sudo make install
 ```
+### How to compile for windows ###
+You probably don't want to do this, but follow [these instructions](https://developer.pidgin.im/wiki/BuildingWinPidgin) to build pidgin and get a working build environment, then adjust the first few lines of the makefile to match your paths (ignore pidgin3 stuff) and type `make` to get your dll.
+Good luck with that.

+Just use the binaries instead.

 ### Whats up with the name? ###
 Just a fun jab at some of the forks/clones of Pidgin over the years